SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/03-IntelliJ-IDEA.md

 The **Community** version of IntelliJ IDEA is distributed freely by Jetbrains and can be downloaded [here](https://www.jetbrains.com/idea/download/).

-The installation is not at all complicated and can be completed by following some simple steps:
+The installation process is straight forward and can be completed by following these few simple steps:

 After we download the installation file and start it, the following screen appears: